Graded String Diagrams for Imprecise Probability and Causal Intervention: Conclusion

 \section{Conclusion}

-In this work, we laid the foundations of graded monoidal algebra, by introducing suitable notions of theory, syntactic prop generated by a theory, model, and string diagram.
-We proved a modularity result, which allows to reduce the task of axiomatising a graded prop to that of axiomatising the base category and the grading category.
-As case study, we axiomatised a graded prop whose morphisms represent imprecise probabilistic processes.
+In this work, we laid the foundations of graded monoidal algebra by introducing suitable notions of theory, syntactic "prop" generated by a theory, model, and string diagram.
+We proved a modularity result, which allows to reduce the task of axiomatising a "graded prop" to that of axiomatising the base category and the grading category.
+As first application, we axiomatised a "graded prop" whose morphisms represent imprecise probabilistic processes.
 We showed how a simple probabilistic programming language with nondeterminism may be interpreted in this category, and how this model may be extended with exact conditioning.
+As second application, we used graded string diagrams to represent causal interventions in probabilistic processes.

-Our work was motivated by the study of imprecise probability through graded distributive Markov categories, as introduced by \cite{LiellCock2025}.
-The diagrammatic language we introduced does not capture the full structure exploited in \cite{LiellCock2025}.
-In particular, graded string diagrams do not naturally accomodate coproducts.
-This could be achieved by combining our approach with graphical languages for distributive categories \cite{Comfort2020,Bonchi2023}, leading to a theory of graded distributive string diagrams.
+Our first application was motivated by the study of imprecise probability through graded distributive Markov categories, as introduced by~\cite{LiellCock2025}.
+The diagrammatic language we introduced does not capture the full structure exploited in~\cite{LiellCock2025}.
+In particular, graded string diagrams do not naturally accommodate coproducts.
+This could be achieved by combining our approach with graphical languages for distributive categories~\cite{Comfort2020,Bonchi2023}, leading to a theory of graded distributive string diagrams.

+Our second application builds on the preliminary ideas of~\cite{Stein2025} for a compositional semantics of causal interventions.
+The "graded theory" $\thI$ is a natural starting point for giving semantics to a language of causal models with interventions, as it treats interventions internally rather than as program transformations, which are harder to handle compositionally.

+Realizing this vision would first require tools for automated equational reasoning with graded string diagrams, such as hypergraph rewriting systems akin to those developed for classical string diagrams in~\cite{RewriteTh1,RewriteTh2,RewriteTh3}.
+Looking further ahead, one could allow the outcome of a process to influence subsequent interventions via adding a cograding wire emerging from the top---or, more generally, a double-categorical structure---to enable information flow from the process category to the grading category.